-From the oceanic beaches of the Rocha region to the calm waters of the River Plate, Uruguay has about 600 kilometers of coasts – making it the ideal place for a road trip through some of its main cities and seaside resorts.
-We now offer you a route beginning in Brazil, at the border town of El Chuy and finishing at Colonia del Sacramento, from where you can get to Buenos Aires in less than an hour of boat ride.
+From the oceanic beaches of the Rocha region to the calm waters of the River Plate, Uruguay has about 600 kilometers of coast – making it the ideal destination for a road trip through some of its main cities and seaside resorts.
+We now offer you a route beginning in Brazil, at the border town of El Chuy and finishing at Colonia del Sacramento, from where you can get to Buenos Aires in less than an hour by boat.
 Get ready to discover the best beaches in Uruguay!

 With its 600 kms of coast and some of the best beaches in the world, Uruguay will satisfy every kind of customer. / Picture: Carina Fossati